Dear Mom (TV series)

 Dear Mom (我的寶貝四千金 (Wǒ de bǎo bèi sì qiān jīn)) is a 2014 Taiwanese television series produced by Sanlih E-Television.
 Starring Ling Hung, Joanne Tseng, Albee Huang, Beatrice Fang, Shiou Chieh Kai, Melvin Sia, Duncan Chow and Jack Lee as the main cast.
 The Chinese title literally translates to "My Four Precious Daughters", which is in reference to the four main female characters of the drama.
-Filming began on December 1, 2014 and will be filmed as the drama aired.
-First original broadcast began December 16, 2014 on SETTV channel airing weekly from Monday till Friday at 8:00-9:00 pm.
+Filming began on December 1, 2014 and was filmed as the drama aired.
+First original broadcast began December 16, 2014 on SETTV channel, airing weekly from Monday till Friday at 8:00-9:00 pm.

 Synopsis

 The Li family have four precious daughters.
-Each is different in their own way.
+Each is different in her own way.